-Year Lower quartile Household income required to service mortgage affordably % of all working households unable to purchase affordably
+Year Lower quartile price Household income required to service mortgage affordably % of all working households unable to purchase affordably

 2010 £278,000 £52,000 50

 2011 £252,000 £48,000 43

 2012 £256,000 £49,000 44

+2013 £275,000 £54,000 49

-In 2010, half (50%) of all working households in Jersey could not afford to service a mortgage at the lower quartile price of all property types.
-Since 2010 this proportion has decreased slightly; nevertheless in 2011 and 2012 more than two-fifths of all working households in Jersey could not afford to service a mortgage on a property at the lower quartile dwelling price.
+In 2013, half (49%) of all working households in Jersey could not afford to service a mortgage at the lower quartile price of all property types.
+In 2011 and 2012 this proportion was closer to two-fifths.
+The increase recorded in the latest year is the result of an increase in the lower quartile dwelling price and an increase in the average mortgage interest rate.

-To reflect the situation commonly faced by first-time buyers in the Island, the proportion of young working households (with one or more working representative aged between 20 and 39 years) that could not afford to purchase a starter home (1- or 2-bedroom flat or house) has also been estimated.
+To reflect the situation commonly faced by first-time buyers, the proportion of young working households (with one or more working representative aged between 20 and 39 years) who could not afford to purchase a starter home (1- or 2-bedroom flat or house) has also been estimated.

-As Table 6 shows, the percentage of young working households who, by the assumed criteria of the JHAI, could not afford to purchase a starter home at the lower quartile property price decreased from almost two-fifths (39%) in 2010 to around a quarter (26%) in 2011.
-In the latest year (2012) this proportion increased slightly (to 28%) due to a marginal increase in the lower quartile price of starter homes and a slight increase in mortgage interest rates.
+As Table 6 shows, the percentage of young working households who, by the assumed criteria of the JHAI, could not afford to purchase a starter home at the lower quartile property price increased in 2013 to a third (33%); in 2011 and 2012 this proportion was closer to a quarter.
+The latest increase in the proportion of such households is the result of increases in the lower quartile price of starter homes and mortgage interest rates.